Caution must be taken when using any type of cutting board. Here are some safety tips to keep in mind.

-Whichever kind of wooden cutting board you use; all cutting boards should be cleaned and sanitized frequently.
-Some of the various techniques recommended for cutting boards are as follows (you decide which is best):
+All cutting boards should be cleaned and sanitized frequently, regardless of the type you are using.
+Some of the various techniques recommended for cutting boards are as follows (you decide which is best for yours!):

 Hydrogen Peroxide – 3% hydrogen peroxide can also be used as a bacteria-killer.
 To kill the germs on your cutting board, use a paper towel to wipe the board down with vinegar, then use another paper towel to wipe it with hydrogen peroxide.